MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 1. Open Group Policy Editor and navigate to the Device Installation Restriction section.

-2. Disable all previous Device Installation policies, and **enable** ‘Apply layered order of evaluation’.
+1. Disable all previous Device Installation policies, and **enable** 'Apply layered order of evaluation'.

-3. If there are any enabled policies, changing their status to ‘disabled’, would clear them from all parameters.
+1. If there are any enabled policies, changing their status to 'disabled', would clear them from all parameters.

-4. Have a USB thumb-drive available to test the policy with.
+1. Have a USB thumb-drive available to test the policy with.

-### Scenario steps – preventing installation of all USB devices while allowing only an authorized USB thumb-drive
+### Scenario steps - preventing installation of all USB devices while allowing only an authorized USB thumb-drive

-Getting the device identifier for both the USB Classes and a specific USB thumb-drive – following the steps in scenario #1 to find Class identifier and scenario #4 to find Device identifier you could get the identifiers you need for this scenario:
+Getting the device identifier for both the USB Classes and a specific USB thumb-drive - following the steps in scenario #1 to find Class identifier and scenario #4 to find Device identifier you could get the identifiers you need for this scenario:

 - USB Bus Devices (hubs and host controllers)
   - Class = USB